Driving and Parking controls

 The "Speed-30" ("Tempo 30") concept is not the only measure towards reducing noise levels, but a very efficient one which can be implemented in a timely manner.
 Along the most heavily used roads it was therefore examined where a maximum number of residents can be relieved without affecting the BVG metrolines and the main streams of nightly traffic too much.

-This map shows the existing six controlled parking zones in Berlin (as of June 2008).
+This map shows the existing controlled parking zones in Berlin (as of January 2014).
 It should be noted that the development and management of these areas is the responsibility of the Berlin boroughs ("Bezirke").
 For more information please contact the borough offices where more up-to-date information might be available.